 Today, [7th November] at EICMA, Milan – those wishes sort of came true.
 Indian Motorcycle unveiled the Scout FTR1200 Custom – a street-legal custom-built homage, to honour its championship-winning American Flat Track race team.
 The team; Wrecking Crew use the FTR750 Flat Tracker.

-Domination of The AMA Grand National
+Indian Motorcycle FTR750: Domination of the AMA Grand National

-The championship-winning team; Jared Mees, Bryan Smith and Brad Baker, whom between them took 37 of the 54 podium positions – including six podium sweeps and 14 race wins on the FTR750.
+The championship-winning team; Jared Mees, Bryan Smith and Brad Baker, who between them took 37 of the 54 podium positions – including six podium sweeps and 14 race wins on the FTR750.
 This was more than enough to secure the manufacturer’s title and give Mees his fifth AMA Grand National Championship.

 Scout FTR1200 Production Version?

-The Scout FTR1200 Custom will be exhibited at various events around the world starting now and throughout 2018 – no-doubt to glean reaction and potential for manufacture.
+The Scout FTR1200 Custom will be exhibited at various events around the world starting now and throughout 2018 – no doubt to glean reaction and potential for manufacture.
 The good news is that the FTR1200 uses the street-legal Indian Scout, 1133cc V-Twin engine, so the barriers to producing this bike are relatively low.

 “… the Scout FTR1200 Custom serves as an exploration of how Indian could expand brand perception around the world, with exciting new offerings that are relevant to a wider-ranging consumer set.”